buzzdecafe/sudokusolver/README.md

 sudoku solver

-<a href="http://buzzdecafe.github.io/sudokusolver/build/sudoku.html">see the not-very-impressive-yet demo</a>
+<a style="text-decoration: line-through" xhref="http://buzzdecafe.github.io/sudokusolver/build/sudoku.html">see the not-very-impressive-yet demo</a>